 - Garnish: lemon twist

-Add both ingredients to a mixing glass with ice and stir until well-chilled.
+Add the gin and scotch to a mixing glass with ice and stir until well-chilled.

 Strain into a Martini glass.